Crypto137/MHServerEmu/docs/GameData/AuxiliaryResourcePrototypes.md

 }
 ```

-Entity markers are also used in cells, encounters and props, and have the following structure:
+Entity markers have the following structure:

 ```csharp
 struct EntityMarkerPrototype